How to use Magic Handoff in AirBuddy

 Magic Handoff limitations and tips

-The best way to ensure success when using Magic Handoff is to first plug the peripheral (Magic Mouse, Keyboard or Trackpad) with a USB to Lightning cable to all of the Macs you’d like to use it with.
+The best way to ensure success when using Magic Handoff is to first plug the peripheral (Magic Mouse, Keyboard or Trackpad) with a USB cable to all of the Macs you’d like to use it with.
 That procedure only has to be done once and it will speed up transfers and increase the chances of success.
 Additionally, ensure all Macs are always running the latest version of AirBuddy.

 Using Magic Handoff with Macs on separate iCloud accounts